oracle/gdk-vscode-extensions/micronaut-tools/README.md

 3. From the list of repositories, select one or more items.
 You can select all, a selection of them.
 4. Click **Enter**

-A controller that has access to the data repository is generated for each of the Micronaut Data repository interface that you selected in the wizard.
+A controller that has access to the data repository is generated for each of the Micronaut Data repository interfaces that you selected in the wizard.
 By default, it contains a REST endpoint to access the repository's `findAll()` method in its `list()` method.

 Other REST Endpoints accessing a repository can be added to the controller.
 It is possible to add a _delete_ endpoint method, or different _find_ methods.
 This can be done either through **code completion** (select the desired method from the list) or directly from the editor:  **Source Action... | Generata Data Endpoint...**.